They overcame him [Satan] by the blood of the Lamb and by the word of their testimony.”

 And that IS the story of Christmas.
 God shows us through these women’s lives that there is no place we can go that is so far away from His presence that He cannot forgive us, redeem us, and then use us for His glory.
 His arm is not too short to save us from the deepest pit imaginable.

 I often hear women say they believe God can forgive them, but that they struggle with the idea He could ever use them.
-But the Bible shows us that He can and He will—if we let Him.
-Your past stumbling stones can become your God-ordained stepping-stones.
+But the Bible shows us that He can, and He will—if we let Him.
+Your past stumbling blocks can become your God-ordained stepping-stones.
 Your mistakes and failures can become the very springboard from which your ministry is launched.
 I’m not talking about launching an international ministry, though it could be.
 I’m talking about your ministry to your neighbor, your co-worker, and your family.

 Revelation 12:11 says this: “They overcame him [Satan] by the blood of the Lamb and the word of their testimony.”
 Each of the women in Matthew chapter one had a powerful story of how God plucked her from desperation, placed her on a firm foundation, and transformed her life into a portrait of admiration and inspiration.